Holger Cahill

-Edgar Holger Cahill (January 13, 1887 – July 8, 1960) was an Icelandic-American curator, writer, and arts administrator who served as the national director of the Federal Art Project of the Works Progress Administration during the New Deal in the United States.
+Sveinn Kristján Bjarnarsson (January 13, 1887 – July 8, 1960), also known as Edgar Holger Cahill, was an Icelandic-American curator, writer and arts administrator.
+He served as the national director of the Federal Art Project of the Works Progress Administration during the New Deal in the United States.

 Biography

 Cahill was born Sveinn Kristjan Bjarnarsson in Skógarströnd, Iceland on January 13, 1887.

 Cahill's Icelandic family migrated to Canada in about 1890 and then to North Dakota as homesteaders, anglicizing their name to Bjornson and eventually, Johnson, although they continued to speak Icelandic at home.
 Extreme poverty, lack of formal education and domestic strife marked Cahill's early childhood.
 When he was young, his father abandoned the family and his mother sent the young Cahill to live and work on a farm owned by an Icelandic family 50 miles away where he was mistreated.
 His mother remarried and had another child, Anna.
 That marriage also did not last.
 After two difficult years with the Icelandic farmers, Cahill ran away at first to neighboring farms where he found work and eventually to Winnipeg, in search of distant cousins.
 The cousins refused to take him in and he ended up in an orphanage.
 A Gaelic-speaking family in a nearby cooperative farm community adopted Cahill and he was able to attend school regularly for the first time.
 After several years with the Gaelic family, he returned to North Dakota in search of his mother only to discover that his mother and step-sister had moved.
 Eventually he found them working on a nearby tenant farm in 1902.
 His mother had remarried to a younger man named Samson, and she and her son quarreled.
 Once again, he left home and did not see his mother again for 45 years.